izotikov/editor-js-tg-spoiler/README.md

 # tg-spoiler-editor-js
-Inline tool for adding spoilers to text fragments, supported when exporting to telegram
+Inline tool for adding spoilers to text fragments, supporting export to telegram